maxammann/blog/content/posts/2021-04-21-fuzzer-requirements/index.md

 My symbolic-model guided fuzzer for OpenSSL has now a name.
 It is called `tlspuffin` and stands for **T**LS **P**rotocols **U**nder **F**uzz**IN**g.

 The first implementation of the fuzzer will written in [Rust](https://www.rust-lang.org/) and be based on [LibAFL](https://github.com/AFLplusplus/LibAFL) [^1].
-We will jump on to the Rust hype-🚆!
+We will jump on to the Rust Hype-🚆!
 That is actually beneficial for the project as the fuzzing community is currently testing the waters by using Rust for the implementation of fuzzing algorithms[^2].
 LibAFL promises to provide a framework to build on top.
 It has a concept of Executors, Generators, Observers or Feedback which will be helpful when after designing how the input of the fuzzer will look like.

 I went with OpenSSL as the first fuzzing target.
 There are multiple reasons for this decision.
 Rust is not able to call C++ libraries directly [^3].
 That means [https://botan.randombit.net/](https://botan.randombit.net/) is not an ideal choice.
 While it would be possible to wrap Botan in a C library and then call that from Rust, it would involve quite some work.